Skip to content

 Source: Sketchplanations

-Our negative thoughts can sneak in disguised as practical advice or even good intentions.
-For example, you might think, "I’m just being realistic" when, in reality, it’s your inner “Gollum” trying to hold you back.
+You might say, "I'm just being realistic," when, in reality, it’s your inner “Gollum” trying to hold you back.

-Or, let’s say your goal is to speak up more in meetings.
-A thought might pop up like, “Maybe I should wait until I’m more prepared.”
+Or, say your goal is to speak up more in meetings: When you get a chance to speak up, a thought might pop up like, “Maybe I should wait until I’m more prepared.”
 Sounds fair.
 Or is it?

-Let’s say your intention is to become more sociable and network more.
-Any thought that runs counter to that, like:
+If your intention is to become more sociable and network more, thoughts like:

 Then, once you recognize the bad thoughts…